-When it comes to potlucks and cookouts, nothing beats a 7 Layer Salad Recipe for the perfect side dish!
-Make this salad ahead of time and watch everyone devour it!
+When it comes to potlucks and cookouts, nothing beats a 7 Layer Salad!
+Make this recipe ahead of time for an easy side dish everyone loves!

 Ingredients for 7 Layer Salad

 VEGGIES: To make this salad you will need iceberg lettuce, red onion, frozen peas, and a green bell pepper.

 Other veggies that work great as substitutions are red bell pepper for the tomatoes, cauliflower and yellow bell pepper instead of eggs, and broccoli, cucumber, or celery for the peas.
 Add if you want to add an extra layer to two (like shredded carrots)… no one will mind.